Sebastian C.P. Bhakdi

 While teaching at Thailand’s prestigious Mahidol University, Dr. Bhakdi develops a powerful new cell separation method for use in tropical disease diagnostics and goes on to found the university’s first-ever spin-off company.

 After introducing a new method of detecting and visualising atypical cells in common body liquids, X-ZELL comes out of stealth mode and is invited to join the world’s leading accelerator program, Y Combinator.

-In 2018, X-ZELL signed a collaboration agreement with the Diagnostics Development (DxD) Hub – a national research and development initiative led by Singapore’s Agency for Science, Technology and Research (A*STAR) – to fast-track the commercialisation of Dr Bhakdi’s single-cell diagnostics method.
+X-ZELL enters into a collaboration with Singapore-based Diagnostics Development (DxD) Hub, a national research and development initiative to fast-track the commercialisation of ground-breaking medical technology.

 X-ZELL’s new global head office opens in Singapore, specialising in the optimisation and digitization of cytopathological testing.
 Next to conventional body liquids, the company’s focus is on blood as a new diagnostic data source.

 X-ZELL is ranked second-most innovative healthcare start-up in the world in a Galen Growth ranking and wins the coveted MedTech Innovator APAC award as well as the Startup SG Founder grant.

 X-ZELL opens its first European office in Germany and wins the Abstract Award at the European Congress of Cytology.
 A landmark trial focusing on the early detection of clinically significant prostate cancer from blood begins in Singapore.

 X-ZELL collaborates with MVZ Frankfurt, a leading cytopathology centre in central Germany, to establish Cryoimmunostaining™ as an alternative to immunohisto-/ cytochemical staining (IHC/ICC).